-Jeff was happily walking towards the front-desk after long-driving hours.
+Jeff was happily walking towards the front desk after long-driving hours.
 We were standing in the midst of this huge pyramid structure where hundreds of guests were rushing to different destinations.
 Our destination was room number 47.
-Me and Stuart would stay there for 4 days.
+Stuart and I would stay there for 4 days.
 Pyramid shape meant a great challenge for architects in terms of elevators.
-Luxor’s elevators were so authentic.
+Luxor's elevators were so authentic.
 The way they functioned astonished every single customer.
 We would stand inside and guess the direction of the lift.
 Elevators were lifting us at an angle of 45 degrees.

 Our corridor had an edge where you could see the whole lobby.
 It was all motion.
 People were moving all the time.
 They were producing noise, which was turning into rhythmic sound.
 Sounds were coming out of casino slot machines.
 These 4 days meant 4 days of slot machine sound that would not cease.
 I remember two old ladies sitting in front of a device and patiently inserting their hard-earned coins with a jackpot hope.
 These ladies inserted up to 20+ coins and resumed to another slot machine, thinking about the next opportunity to kiss the jackpot sign.